-For women with a prolapsed womb who have been through the menopause or don't wish to have any more children, a doctor may recommend surgery to remove the womb (a hysterectomy).
+For women with a prolapsed womb who have been through the menopause or do not wish to have any more children, a doctor may recommend surgery to remove the womb (hysterectomy).

 It can help to relieve pressure on the walls of the vagina and reduce the chance of a prolapse returning.

-You can't get pregnant after having a hysterectomy, and sometimes it may cause you to go through the menopause early.
+You cannot get pregnant after having a hysterectomy, and sometimes it may cause you to go through the menopause early.